KalmeMarq/bso/README.md

 I was trying to also allow different length types for strings.
 When I was doing that, in my head, I was thinking the default (short) was just length of 255 (but it's actually 65535).
 I'm dumb :/.
 I'll still added it bc for the most part, for my projects where I'll use this, most strings won't have a bigger length than 255.

+A BSO type can have ddditional data which allows to save bytes as much as possible.

 ## Types

 - 0x00 Null